 14 days free trial

-Here’s a few more auto reporting tools that didn’t make the top list.
+Here are a few more auto-reporting tools that didn’t make the top list.
 If you need additional suggestions for the handy ad hoc report tool, check these out.

 - Qlik – combines all your data and makes it analysis-ready for everyone to freely explore, amplified by machine intelligence for better results.

 - Inetsoft – data intelligence that unites business intelligence (BI) and machine learning (ML) to extract value from your data.

 - Domo – works with your data lakes, data warehouses, ETL tools, and more, to deliver data insights with built-in collaboration and productivity tools.

 - Board – explore your data, run effective analysis, build interactive dashboards, and create impactful reports.

 - Sisense – API-first cloud technology with interactive dashboards, self-service analytics, and white-labeled BI apps for your use.